ProgSoc/Docs/docs/contributing.md

 ## Making Code Changes

-There's a few steps to contributing to the ProgSoc docs and a few different ways you can go about it.
+There are different ways you can contribute to ProgSoc Docs:

 1. Create an issue on the [GitHub repo](https://github.com/progsoc/docs/issues) with your suggestion
 2. Fork the [GitHub repo](https://github.com/progsoc/docs/issues) and make a pull request with your changes